Frequently Asked Questions

 Why is the potential future use of the area being investigated?

-Council has been directed by the State Government to investigate this area's potential as a future employment area.
+Council was directed by the State Government to investigate this area's potential as a future employment area.

-The State requires that Council undertake investigations to determine appropriate area use(s), and to reflect those uses in future City Plan.
+The State Government requires Council to undertake investigations to determine appropriate area use(s), and to reflect those uses in future City Plan.

 How can I contact Council to discuss these matters further?